SSpzcee/Asunder-PHB/phb/md/Combat.md

 ### **Bleed**

 Profuse bleeding from an injury.
 Among other things, this can ruin your clothes; bloodstains absolutely refuse to come out of most fabrics.

-While bleeding, you lose Vitality (or HP) equal to double the severity of the Bleed status every 5 IC the damage taken is increased by 1 for every 100 vitality the target is missing.
+While bleeding, you lose Vitality (or HP) equal to double the severity of the Bleed status every 5 IC.
 You also have a penalty to your Chakra Exhaustion rolls equal to half its severity, rounded down.
-Every 20 IC, you reduce the severity of the status by RES\/40 (after taking the damage), minimum of 1.
+Every 20 IC, you take an additional 1 damage for every 100 vitality the target is missing and then reduce the severity of the status by RES/40, minimum of 1.

 Bleeds from the same source do not stack; the higher one overwrites the lower.
 Bleeds from different sources, however, all do their damage separately, though you still use only the highest Bleed to determine your Chakra Exhaustion penalty from the status.